apache/cassandra-java-driver/manual/retries/README.md

 ### Retries and idempotence

-Retry policies should avoid retrying [idempotent queries] when it's not clear whether the query was applied or not.
+If a query is [not idempotent][idempotence], the driver will not retry it if that could produce inconsistent results:

-It's always safe to retry in `onReadTimeout`, since by definition we know that the query is a read, which doesn't mutate any data.
-Similarly, `onUnavailable` is safe: the coordinator is telling us that it didn't find enough replicas, so we know that it didn't try to apply the query.
+* retrying in `onReadTimeout` is always safe, since by definition this error indicates that the query was a read, which didn't mutate any data;
+* similarly, `onUnavailable` is safe: the coordinator is telling us that it didn't find enough replicas, so we know that it didn't try to apply the query.

-`onWriteTimeout` is not safe.
-The default retry policy is very conservative (it only retries batch log writes) so it will never cause any issue.
-Custom implementations should check the statements' idempotent flag.

-`onRequestError` isn't safe either.

-**For historical reasons, the built-in retry policy implementations do not check the idempotent flag in `onRequestError`**.
-This is based on the fact that:

-* previous versions of the driver (which did `onRequestError` internally) didn't check the flag either;
-* the majority of queries in an application should be idempotent;
-* statements start out as non-idempotent by default.

-If `onRequestError` enforced idempotence strictly, this would cause a lot of queries that were legitimately retried with previous driver versions to not be retried anymore.
-This would be a big behavioral change, so we decided to prefer consistency with previous versions.

-If you prefer strict handling of the idempotent flag, you can wrap your retry policy into an [IdempotenceAwareRetryPolicy].
-Make sure to position the flag properly on all statements.
+* `onWriteTimeout` is **not safe**: some replicas failed to reply to the coordinator in time, but they might still have applied the mutation;
+* `onRequestError` is **not safe** either: the query might have been applied before the error occurred.
+In particular, an `OperationTimedOutException` could be caused by a network issue that prevented a successful response to come back to the client.

+Therefore, the driver does not retry after a write timeout or request error if the statement is not idempotent.
+This is handled internally, the retry policy methods are not even invoked in those cases.

+Note that this behavior was introduced in version 3.1.0 of the driver.
+In previous versions, it was up to retry policy implementations to handle idempotence (the new behavior is equivalent to what you achieved with `IdempotenceAwareRetryPolicy` before).

 [RetryDecision]:                        http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/policies/RetryPolicy.RetryDecision.html